snowdriftcoop/snowdrift/BEGINNERS.md

     In April 2015, they announced plans to change to using FLO terms (the FLO release has not been done yet as of this writing).

-*   At Stack Overflow (which uses FLO licensing for content), see tag for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod)
+*   At Stack Overflow (which uses FLO licensing for content), see tags for [yesod](http://stackoverflow.com/questions/tagged/yesod) and [haskell](http://stackoverflow.com/questions/tagged/yesod) (and, of course, other topics like HTML, CSS, Git, and so on)

 *   Alongside #snowdrift on freenode.net, check out #yesod #haskell and #haskell-beginners